API examples to manage personal access tokens, organizations, and flags

 curl -G -L 'https://api.cloudbees.io/v2/endpoints/list/<organization_id>' \ --header 'Content-Type: application/json' \ --header 'Authorization: Bearer <personal_access_token>' \ --data 'filter.contributionTypes=cb.platform.environment' \ --data 'parents=true'

-• organization_id: The UUID of the organization.
+• organization_id: The organization ID.

 • Authorization header: Include your personal access token as Bearer <personal_access_token>.